chand1012/autoshorten/README.md

 <sub> These will be more detailed in the future.</sub>

 Download the executable, copy to a folder where you have write privileges, add to your startup programs via your favorite desktop environment.

+# Support

+If you have any issues, create an issue on the [GitHub Issues](https://tinyurl.com/yy74khym) page.